On this page

 - opening marketing, including advertising

-- website design, internet connection/hosting fees, domain name registration.
+- website design, web hosting fees, SSL certificate and domain name registration.

-Often, businesses will need to employ staff from the beginning, if you need staff then you should consider:
+Often businesses will need to employ staff from the beginning.
+If you need staff, you should consider:

 In the set up of your business, it will often be necessary to employ professional services.
 Some fees to consider are: